 Conclusion

-One of the twelve holiest Jyotirlingas, or sacred sites of Shiva worship in Varanasi, is the Kashi Vishwanath Temple.
-Among the various practices thought to guide one toward moksha (freedom) are a trip to the temple and a bath in the Ganges.
-As a result, Hindus attempt to visit the location at least once in their lifetimes from all over the world.
+The Kashi Vishwanath Temple is one of the twelve holiest Jyotirlingas, or revered sites for Shiva worship in Varanasi.
+Among the various rituals believed to lead one towards moksha (liberation) are visiting the temple and bathing in the Ganges.
+Consequently, Hindus from around the globe strive to visit this sacred site at least once in their lifetime.

-The temple has been a house of worship for millennia in spite of episodes of destruction and reconstruction, demonstrating the tenacity of Hindu tradition.
-It is part of a broader nomination titled the "Iconic Riverfront of the Historic City of Varanasi," which was added to India's UNESCO Tentative List on April 13, 2021.
+Despite periods of destruction and rebuilding, the temple has served as a place of worship for thousands of years, showcasing the strength of Hindu tradition.
+It is included in a larger nomination known as the "Iconic Riverfront of the Historic City of Varanasi," which was added to India's UNESCO Tentative List on April 13, 2021.